Gone Girl (film): Plot

-On their fifth wedding anniversary, writing teacher Nick Dunne returns home to find his wife Amy missing.
-Amy's fame as the inspiration for her parents' successful Amazing Amy children's books ensures widespread press coverage.
+On their fifth anniversary, writing teacher Nick Dunne returns home to find that his wife, Amy, is missing.
+Amy's fame as the inspiration for her parents' Amazing Amy children's books ensures widespread press coverage.
 The media finds Nick's apathy towards the disappearance suspicious.

-Flashbacks in the form of diary entries show a complex reality and a deteriorating marriage.
-Amazing Amy was an idealized completion of the real Amy's failures.
-Both Nick and Amy lost their jobs in the recession and moved from New York to Nick's hometown of North Carthage, Missouri, to support his dying mother.
-Nick grew distant from Amy and began an affair with Andie, one of his students, while Amy became resentful towards Nick for uprooting her.
+Before her disappearance, Nick and Amy's marriage deteriorated.
+Both lost their jobs in the recession and moved from New York to Nick's hometown in Missouri to support his dying mother.
+Nick grew distant from Amy and began an affair with his student Andie, while Amy became resentful toward Nick.

-Detective Rhonda Boney and the forensic team find poorly concealed evidence of a struggle and profuse blood loss in the house.
-Boney learns of financial issues, spousal disputes, and Amy's recent attempt to buy a gun.
-Medical reports indicate Amy was pregnant, which Nick denies knowledge of.
+Detective Rhonda Boney and the forensic team find evidence of a struggle and blood loss in the house.
+Boney learns of the couple's financial problems, disputes, and Amy's attempt to buy a gun.
+Medical reports indicate that Amy was pregnant, of which Nick denies knowledge.

-On every wedding anniversary, Amy had set up elaborate treasure hunts for Nick.
-This year's clues appear in places where Nick had sex with Andie, thus revealing Amy's knowledge of his affair.
-Nick discovers thousands of dollars of items purchased with his credit card without his knowledge and hidden in his twin sister Margo's woodshed.
-Amy's clues lead authorities to a half-burned diary documenting her growing dread of Nick and ending with a genuine fear that he will kill her.
+On each anniversary, Amy sets up elaborate treasure hunts for Nick.
+This year's clues appear in places where Nick had sex with Andie, revealing Amy's knowledge of his affair.
+Nick discovers thousands of dollars' worth of items purchased with his credit card, unauthorized and hidden in his sister Margo's woodshed.
+Amy's clues lead authorities to a diary documenting her growing fear that Nick will kill her.

-It is revealed that Amy is alive and hiding in a campground in the Ozarks.
+Amy hides in a campground in the Ozarks.
 After discovering Nick's affair, Amy conceived an elaborate plan to frame him for her murder.
-She had him ramp up her life insurance and secretly used his credit card to buy the woodshed items.
-She befriended a pregnant neighbor, told her stories about Nick's temper, and stole her urine to fake a pregnancy, thus eliciting media sympathy after her disappearance.
-She wrote a diary with increasingly fabricated entries and placed incriminating evidence in the treasure-hunt spots for the police to find.
-On the morning of her disappearance, Amy drained and splattered her own blood across the kitchen and then cleaned it haphazardly.
+She had him increase her life insurance, secretly used his credit card to buy the woodshed items, stole a sample of her pregnant neighbor's urine to fake a pregnancy to elicit media sympathy, wrote increasingly fabricated diary entries and placed incriminating evidence for police to find.
+On the morning of her disappearance, Amy drained and splattered her own blood across the kitchen.
 Her original plan was to drown herself after Nick's arrest and have her body found to ensure his death sentence.